Program Entrance Recommendations:

 Installation, Maintenance & Repair Technician

-The Level 2 and Level 3 curriculum will provide more in-depth instruction in robotics and automation.
-Students will complete coursework related to the following topics: DC Circuits, Single Phase Transformers, Pneumatics, Hydraulics, Basic Mechanical Power, Electrical Motors and Controls, Programmable Logic Controls, and Robotics.
+The Level III curriculum will provide more in-depth instruction in robotics and automation.
+Students will complete coursework related to the following topics: pneumatics, hydraulics, basic mechanical power, electrical motors and controls, digital circuit, semiconductors, programmable logic controls, and robotics.

-The Robotics and Automation Technology program gives students the opportunity to work with “smart machines”- robots.
-The combination of high speed computers and artificial intelligence software has advanced the field of robotics to produce a need for engineering technicians with a broad range of advanced technical skills.
-This field continues to evolve creating an increasing demand for “smart human”- engineers, engineering technicians, electronic designers and robotic installation, maintenance and repair.
+The Robotics and Automation Technology program provides students the opportunity to work with robotic and automation technologies.
+This field continues to evolve creating an increasing demand for engineers, engineering technicians, electronic designers and robotic installation, maintenance and repair.

 Planned – AMIST Certification (Advanced Manufacturing Integrated Systems Technology)